-- Approvals from the facility where the rotation will occur and Clerkship Team (COM.Clerkship@msu.edu) is required for every selective/elective rotation course requires preapproval from the IOR.
-The student must contact the IOR via email with the following details of the rotation/rotation site when seeking preapproval. - Confirmation of approval from the IOR is to be sent to COM.Clerkship@msu.edu for final clerkship approval and scheduling.
+- This course requires preapproval from the IOR.
+The student must contact the IOR via email with the following details of the rotation/rotation site when seeking preapproval:

+- Proposed Dates and Location of Rotation

+- Course Syllabus

+- CV of the Instructor of Record.

+- Confirmation of approval from the IOR is to be sent to COM.Clerkship@msu.edu for final clerkship approval and scheduling.